 When it comes to technology architecture, it is important to find out if the infrastructure will support your company’s growth.
 It’s also critical to understand the information architecture for your site.

-Growth itself is rather challenging for every company, especially keeping a business running during a pandemic.
+Growth itself is rather challenging for every company, especially keeping a business running.

 3 Best IT Architecture Strategies